formkit/docs-content/inputs/dropdown.md

 ### Overscroll

-When using the dropdown with static options, FormKit's dropdown also comes with a unique feature called `overscroll`.
-In this example, we'll see what the behavior is when setting `behavior` to overscroll:
+When using the dropdown with static options, FormKit's dropdown also comes with a feature called `overscroll`:

 ::Example
 ---